Guide for Authors

 Materials Today is an Open Access journal covering the latest research, news, reviews, comments, and opinions in materials science.
 There are no page charges and color is free in both the print and online versions.

-If you have any questions, or wish to propose a contribution prior to submission, please contact the editorial team.Content
+If you have any questions, please contact the commissioning editor.Content

 Our content can be divided into two categories: editorial and research articles.
 Both types of article should be accessible to a broad range of materials researchers; however, editorial articles are more journalistic than the academic style of peer-reviewed research papers.